jeertmans/DelaunayTriangulation/README.md

 ## Made to be fast

-Event though the Fortune algorithm can be used to generate Voronoi diagrams (and Delaunay Triangluation) faster than the divide and conquer approach, this algorithm is also much harder to implement.
+Event though the Fortune algorithm can be used to generate Voronoi diagrams (and thus Delaunay Triangluation) faster than the divide and conquer approach used here, this algorithm is also much harder to implement.

-Here, a small benchmark (on the same computer) shows that a good implementation of the divide and conquer solution can be faster (more than 2 times!) than the Fortune's algorithm.
+Here, a small benchmark (on the same computer) shows that a good implementation of the divide and conquer solution can be faster (more than 2 times!) than the Fortune's algorithm, implemented by two friends for the same course.

 <p align="center"> <img src="static/speed.svg" width="800"></p>

+## Contribute

+If you find any error or wish to add any add-on on my code, feel free to contact me via Github issues :)

 ## Known issues